ScazLab/ros_speech2text/README.md

 A speech2text engine for ROS __(WARNING!
 This version on this branch uses Ubuntu 16.04 with Ros Kinetic and NOT Indigo)__, using the updated Google Cloud Speech API.

+For setting up ROS and all that fun stuff look [here](https://alecive.github.io/ros_installation.html).
+Just make sure to replace any instance of the word "indigo" with "kinetic" because kinetic is the version of ROS for Ubuntu 16.04
+You should also cross reference [this](http://wiki.ros.org/kinetic/Installation/Ubuntu) as you go just to make sure anything kinetic specific is executed properly.

 __NOTE:__ When using the "SAMSON STAGE PXD1" microphones, open up the back and use the screwdriver to set the gain to in between the third and fourth tick from the bottom.
 This sets the sensitivity to a place that easily detects the wearer's voice but not other sounds/voices.

 For using the updated Google-cloud speech-to-text API, take a look at these pages (navigating Google's documentation can be kind of annoying sometimes):